dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Change will not come if we wait for some other person or some other time.
-We are the ones we've been waiting for.
-We are the change that we seek.
+  Be brave.
+Take risks.
+Nothing can substitute experience.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1415 days)
+## 🌟 Experiences (1416 days)

 ### 🧮 Programming languages